bio-miga/MiGA-Docker/miga-cli-projects/assemble-a-genome.md

 # Assemble a Genome

-Log into the HPCC with your user name and password.
+Log into the HPCC with your username and password.

 Create a directory for your reads and put them in it.
 For this exercise we will start with trimmed fasta reads.